AlphaLite 900+ Custom Made

-There are a few reasons to overstuff the baffles of a down quilt.
+There are a few benefits to overstuffing the baffles of a down quilt.

-In the short term, overstuff will help to overcome the slight loss of loft that may occur due to factors you may encounter on trail, such as moisture, compression, or as the down gets dirty on a long trip.
-High fill power, untreated down is exceptionally lofty, but over time, all down will degrade slightly and loose a small amount of loft.
+In the short term, overstuff will help to overcome the slight loss of loft (warmth) that may occur due to factors you may encounter on trail, such as moisture, compression, or as the down gets dirty on a long trip.
+High fill power, untreated down is exceptionally lofty, but over time, all down will degrade slightly and lose a small amount of loft.

 We offer additional custom overstuff for those who like a fuller quilt with an increase in the above-mentioned benefits.

 Active sleepers who toss and turn may benefit from overstuff to help reduce the movement of the down and maintain uniform loft throughout the night.